neelismail01/order-bud/README.md

 Users of OrderBud can enter their address and discover all small businesses on the platform within a 30km radius of them.
 Users can explore the menus of all the businesses and purchase products from their store through the app.
 I also developed extensive search capabilities to enable users to easily find the products they are looking for.
-The search features in the app supported queries for product categories, business names, and individual products on the platform.
+The search features in the app support queries for product categories, business names, and individual products on the platform.
 I also thought it was important for business owners to be able to manage their business through the app, so I built capabilities for them to create store profiles, add and remove products, manage inventory, and view sales performance.